 3 Travel Considerations If You Have a Lung Disease

-As the weather turns warmer, many of us will be thinking about vacations and traveling.
+During the warmer weather, many of us will be thinking about vacations and traveling.
 While traveling with a lung disease does require some careful consideration, having a lung disease doesn’t mean that you have to be confined to the house.

 The British Lung Foundation has some advice for traveling with a lung disease and some of the things you may have to think about while planning your trip.